Terms and Conditions

 - The Company shall Process the Data as a Processor for the purposes described in Annex A to this Schedule and otherwise strictly in accordance with the instructions of the School (the "Permitted Purpose"), except where otherwise required by any EU (or any EU Member State) law applicable to the Company.

 - The School hereby instructs and authorises the Company to process the Data for the purposes described in Annex A to this Schedule, and as otherwise reasonably necessary to enable the Company to provide the Product to the School.

-- The School warrants and represents that it has obtained all consents from individuals (including students, parents and guardians, and staff at the School) whose Data the School supplies to the Company in connection with the School’s use of the Product for the lawful Processing of the Data by the School and the Company for the purposes set out in this paragraph 2.
-The School shall indemnify the Company against all costs, claims, damages, expenses, losses and liabilities incurred by the Company arising out of or in connection with any failure (or alleged failure) by the School to obtain such consents.
+- The School warrants and represents that it has a lawful basis (pursuant to Applicable Data Protection Law) for supplying all Data to the Company in connection with the School’s use of the Product and the lawful Processing of the Data by both the School and the Company for the purposes set out in this paragraph 2.
+The School shall indemnify the Company against all costs, claims, damages, expenses, losses and liabilities incurred by the Company arising out of or in connection with any failure (or alleged failure) by the School to have a lawful basis for Processing Data.